TheKevin1512/CurtainCardView/README.md

-# CustomCardView
+# CurtainCardView
 More material and dynamic than ever before...
-The CardView of the future!
+Decorate your app with the cardview of the future!

 ![](http://i.imgur.com/r6UJ90o.png?1) ![](http://i.imgur.com/hRn7ZIw.png?1) ![](http://i.imgur.com/xE7GmCN.gif)